Have a Wonderful Thai Massage

 Thai massage begins in meditative manner

-Full foot pressing massage, hand, arm, body, leg, back, front, and neck massage is part of Thai Massage. ("Reflexology massage" if used as a nice foot rub feels great and makes tired feet happy.
-We do not believe it is an actual correlation with any medical body zones)
+Full foot pressing massage, hand, arm, body, leg, back, front, and neck massage is part of Thai Massage. ("Reflexology massage" if used as a nice foot rub feels great and makes tired feet happy, and can find problems with the feet.
+We do not believe it is an actual correlation with any medical body zones).

-Wonderful presses and stretches for limbs and body
+Wonderful presses and stretches for limbs and body.
+More or less stretch is tailored to the person.

 Energizing and relaxing at the same time